tasevskateodora/kiii2025/README.md

-This is my kiii homework.
+This is my first kiii homework.